Fawzi al-Qawuqji: German military service

 He was awarded the rank of a colonel of the Wehrmacht (German Army), and given a captain to act as his aide, along with a chauffeured car, and an apartment near the clinic at Hansa.
 His expenses were paid by Wehrmacht High Command and by Rashid Ali's Foreign Minister.
 The Germans used al-Qawuqji's name and reputation extensively in their propaganda.

 In Germany, al-Qawuqji continued to oppose the Allies in cooperation with other Arabs who were allied with the Axis powers, including the two competing leaders of the pro-Nazi Arab factions, Grand Mufti Husseini and former Iraqi Prime Minister Rashid Ali al-Gaylani.
 In June 1941, Wehrmacht High Führer Directive No. 30 and the "Instructions for Special Staff F" (Sonderstab F) designated the Wehrmacht's central agency for all issues that affected the Arab world.
 General der Flieger Hellmuth Felmy, who was appointed central authority for all Arab affairs concerning the Wehrmacht under the terms of this "Directive No. 30", wrote about al-Qawuqji's 'active interest' and support of the military training of Arabs by the Nazis:

 Thus a number of the volunteers had already secretly contacted Fauzi Kaikyi, the Syrian army leader.
 After his escape by plane from the British, Fauzi had established himself in Berlin and begun to take an active interest in the Arabs at Sunium.

 In July 1941, al-Qawuqji wrote a memorandum addressed to General Felmy.
 This memorandum's subject was the need for German–Arab alliance in Iraq, and included discussions of geography, desert warfare, and combined propaganda efforts directed against Jews.
 Al-Qawuqji was officially transferred to Sonderstab F after he was fully recovered from the wounds he received fighting against the British in Iraq.
-Gen. Felmy's memoirs (written after the war when he was a prisoner of the allies and published by the US Army) mention the political conflicts between the 'chieftains' (Grand Mufti Husseini and former Iraqi Prime Minister Rashid Ali) among Arab receiving military training in Greece, and their consequent contact with al-Qawuqji.
+Gen. Felmy's memoirs (written after the war when he was a prisoner of the allies and published by the US Army) mention the political conflicts between the 'chieftains' (Grand Mufti Husseini and former Iraqi Prime Minister Rashid Ali) among Arabs receiving military training in Greece, and their consequent contact with al-Qawuqji.
 He consistently campaigned for the formation of an independent Arab nationalist army that would fight as German allies, rather than incorporate Arabs under the German command structure.
 On 4 September 1941 al-Qawuqji told a comrade in Syria "I will come with Arab and German troops to help you."

 In 1945, he was captured by Soviet forces, and reportedly held prisoner until February 1947.